max-oppermann/Public_repository/README.md

 This directory contains a  notebook (exclusively in German!) with an example analysis of the 2021 federal election results in Germany's federal state of Bremen using county-level data.
 It's mostly about showcasing a broad range of statistical knowledge; the actual results of the analysis are secondary.

+# Anki Decks

+Some flashcard decks for the flashcard learning app Anki.
+The field "Source" will usually give the source as "author, *title of the book*, [number of chapter] (title of the chapter)".
+For example: "Hastie; Tibshirani, *Introduction to Statistical Learning*, 3 (Linear Regression)".
+Sometimes there are additions like "Lab" for the labs in ISLP or "Ex. [number]" for the exercises in Blitzstein.
+- <u>Blitzstein, Probability</u>.
+Enormous!
+Around 1400 notes and 1600 cards.
+The entire textbook "Introduction to Probability" by Blitzstein and Hwang; i. e., practically all theorems and definitions, almost all proofs for those theorems, almost all examples, the large majority of exercises and solutions.
+I left out exercises that only seemed like tedious calculations or were repeating a concept already covered sufficiently (in my estimation).
+- <u>ISLP</u>.
+Around 600 cards and notes.
+The video lectures, book chapters, labs, and some bits from the programming exercises from "An Introduction to Statistical Learning with Applications in Python" by Hastie, Tibshirani et al.
+- <u>Freedman, Statistical Models</u>.
+Around 250 notes and 350 cards.
+A more superficial treatment of "Statistical Models" by David Freedman (not to be confused with "Statistics" by Freedman, Purves, and Pisani).
+Exercises only if solutions were available.

 # Exercises for ISLP

 What it says on the tin; the programming exercises from the book "An Introduction to Statistical Learning with Applications in Python" by Hastie, Tibshirani et al. For more, see the notebook (the free floating file `Exercises-ISLP.ipynb`).
 The table of contents isn’t functional on GitHub; click [here](https://nbviewer.org/github/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb) instead.
 If that does not work, use https://nbviewer.org/ and paste the link to the notebook within my repository, i. e., https://github.com/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb, to have a functional  ToC.